-In performing BPR and other strategic consulting, EDS intends to utilize best-practices databases (which are referred to internally as Repositories of Best-Practice).
+In performing BPR and other strategic consulting, EDS utilizes bestpractices databases (which are referred to internally as Repositories of Best-Practice).
 EDS intends to become the leader in the use of this capability, and has already developed two such databases, one for the automotive industry (based on experience at GM) and one for the aerospace industry.